El filibusterismo: Plot

 At the sound of the explosion, Simoun's mercenaries will attack, reinforced by Matanglawin and his bandits who will descend upon the city from the surrounding hills.
-Simoun postulates that at the chaos, the masses, already worked to a panic by the government's heavy-handed response to the poster incident, as well as rumors of German ships at the bay to lend their firepower to any uprising against the Spanish government, will step out in desperation to kill or be killed.
+Simoun postulates that in the chaos, the masses, already worked to a panic by the government's heavy-handed response to the poster incident, as well as rumors of German ships in the bay to lend their firepower to any uprising against the Spanish government, will step out in desperation to kill or be killed.
 Basilio and a few others are to put themselves at their head and lead them to Quiroga's warehouses, where Simoun's guns are still being kept.
 The plan thus finalized, Simoun gives Basilio a loaded revolver and sends him away to await further instructions.

 Basilio walks the streets for hours and passes by his old home, Capitán Tiago's riverside house on Anloague Street.
 He discovers that this was to be the reception venue – Juanito Peláez's father bought Tiago's house as a gift for the newlywed couple.
 Sometime later, he sees Simoun enter the house with the lamp, then hastily exit the house and board his carriage.
 Basilio begins to move away but sees Isagani, his friend and Paulita Gómez's former lover, sadly looking at Paulita through the window.
 Noting how close they were to the condemned house, Basilio tries to head Isagani off, but Isagani was too dazed with grief to listen to him.
 In desperation, Basilio reveals to Isagani how the house is set to explode at any time then.
 But when Isagani still refuses to heed him, Basilio flees, leaving Isagani to his fate.

-Seeing Basilio's demeanor, Isagani is temporarily, rather belatedly unnerved by the revelation.
-Isagani rushes into the house, seizes the lamp leaving the hall in darkness, and throws it into the river.
+Seeing Basilio's demeanor, Isagani is belatedly unnerved by the revelation.
+Isagani rushes into the house, seizes the lamp, and throws it into the river.
 With this, Simoun's second revolution fails as well.

 In the following days, as the trappings at the reception venue are torn down, sacks containing gunpowder are discovered hidden under the boards all over the house.
 Simoun, who had directed the renovations, is exposed.
-With his friend, the Captain-General, having left for Spain, Simoun is left without his protector and is forced to flee.
+With the Captain-General having left for Spain, Simoun is left without his protector and is forced to flee.
 A manhunt ensues and Simoun is chased as far away as the shores of the Pacific.
 He then spends the rest of his days hiding in the ancestral mansion of Padre Florentino, Isagani's uncle.